gofynd/fdk-client-swift/documentation/application/LEAD.md

-Gets the current participants inside a specific video room.
+Get participants of a specific Video Room using it's unique name, this can be used to check if people are already there in the room and also to show their names.

 *Returned Response:*